Steve Burtt Sr.: College career

-In his 4 season with Iona Burtt played in 121 games averaging 20.9 points per game, 3.5 rebounds per game and 1.7 steals per game.
+In his 4 seasons with Iona, Burtt played in 121 games, averaging 20.9 points per game, 3.5 rebounds per game and 1.7 steals per game.
 He is the all-time leader of Iona in total points scored for the school with 2,534.
-He also has several other school records including career field goals made and attempted and season field goals made.
-Burtt also held the single-season scoring record with 732, a record broken in 2006 by his son Steve Burtt Jr. During his college career he was named three times in the All-MAAC first team (1982–1984) and twice All-MAAC Player of the Year (1983–1984).
+He also has several other school records, including career field goals made, field goals attempted, and season field goals made.
+Burtt also held the single-season scoring record with 732, a record broken in 2006 by his son, Steve Burtt Jr. During his college career he was a three time All-MAAC first team (1982–1984) member and twice All-MAAC Player of the Year (1983–1984).
 They are one of just two father-son duos to score 2,000 points each in NCAA Division I basketball, the other being Dell Curry and Steph Curry.